LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 ./mainMCMC
 ./mainMCMC ../setup/run1.mac

-Please note that if any changes are done to ../setup/*.mac you need to cmake -XXX again
+Please note that if any changes are done to ../setup/*.mac you need to make
 ### GEOMETRY
 The geometry is the one of the final configuration